-ACTION REQUIRED: Review and recommend approval of the Lake APC's Procurement Policies and Procedures Manual for submittal to Caltrans by April 30, 2016.
+ACTION REQUIRED: Approve Lake APC's Procurement Policies and Procedures Manual for submittal to Caltrans by April 30, 2016.

 ALTERNATIVES: 1) Propose Lake APC staff amend the Procurement Policies and Procedures Manual and present to the Board of Directors in May 2016.
 2) Request extension to Caltrans in order to have additional time to finalize manual.